 Sakuraume has made a very helpful program to translate files (.utf and .sjs), produced by the tools hosted on this page.

 The editor doesn't need to be installed but you'll need .NET framework to use it.
-By the way, the tool is Unicode so it displays any language correctly.
+And by the way, this tool is Unicode so it displays any language correctly.

-This program unlike my tools is written in C#.
+Unlike my own tools this program is written in C#.
 Full sources included, as usual :) Sakuraume's mail is xupefei .at. foxmail .dot. com.

-There is two versions in the archive, if noe of them doesn't work for you try another one.
+There are two versions in the archive, if one of them doesn't work for you try the other one.

 Thanks Sakuraume and the unknown author for their contribution to the community!